staxrip/staxrip/docs/cli.rst

 code: PowerShell script code to be executed.

-externalShell: Execute in StaxRip to automate StaxRip or in external Shell.
+externalShell: Execute in StaxRip to automate StaxRip or use external shell.

 Executes PowerShell script code.